apache/doris/docs/en/docs/admin-manual/config/fe-config.md

 Is it a configuration item unique to the Master FE node: true

+#### `max_external_cache_loader_thread_pool_size`

+Maximum thread pool size for loading external meta cache.

+Default: 10

+Is it possible to dynamically configure: false

+Is it a configuration item unique to the Master FE node: false

 #### `max_external_file_cache_num`

-Maximum number of file cache to use for external external tables.
+Maximum number of file cache to use for external tables.

 Default: 100000